nikita-harripersadh/GIS-Portfolio/README.md

 # GIS Portfolio
 ## Nikita Harripersadh

 Welcome to my GIS portfolio.
-I am a recent Environmental Science graduate with practical experience in QGIS and ArcGIS Pro.
 This portfolio demonstrates my ability to apply geospatial skills to real-world and academic projects, including cartography, spatial analysis, and geospatial coding.

 ## About Me
 I’m a recent graduate from Rhodes University with a Bachelor of Science in Environmental Science and Human Kinetics and Ergonomics.
 I hold a certificate in ArcGIS Pro Basics from Esri South Africa and am passionate about continuous learning—regularly completing Esri Academy and LinkedIn Learning courses to expand my GIS skillset.